5 things that are changing Social Media Marketing and how brands can keep up

 Gen Z brings us to another phenomenon on social media that keeps growing without any intention of stopping – social media influencers.

 If utilised well, influencer marketing on social can be a serious win for your brand.
 Influencers have a faithful following, a personal connection with people, and are present on almost every platform.
-Instagram is a real goldmine for influencers and it’s no surprise that 92 percent of marketers will make an effort to use influencers this year.
+Instagram is a real goldmine for influencers and it’s no surprise that 92 percent of marketers will connect with influencers this year, or make the effort to start an influencer marketing campaign.

 Influencer marketing is appealing to consumers because it’s a form of content that isn’t aggressively sales-focused, and it’s communicated on a personal level by a person consumers trust and admire.
 This type of marketing is especially useful if you want to market to younger audiences like Gen Z.